aoloe/photoTweaker/README.md

 ## For version 1.0 we have to do:

 - correctly handle the enabling / disabling of the effects.
-- fix the resizing of the preferences (the list should grow and the button anchored to the bottom)
 - save on quit option (script mode; remove the file > save entry)
 - help / about menu entry
 - add screenshots and screencasts.